-As a result of the comprehensive review of the system of internal control that I have conducted, supported by reports provided from internal audit, reviews conducted by the Audit and Risk Management committee and regular discussions at Board meetings on appropriate topics, I feel no significant controls issues have been identified.
+As a result of the comprehensive review of the system of internal control that I have conducted, supported by reports provided from internal audit, reviews conducted by the Audit and Risk Management committee and regular discussions at Board meetings on appropriate topics, I feel no significant controls issues have been identified except in relation to certain health and safety issues where corrective action has now been taken.

 In conclusion, I would identify further improvements to the system of internal control CCWater has in place.
-These improvements have been identified during the review of aspects of the system and steps will be taken to implement and embed them within the organisation during 2007-08:
+These improvements have been identified during the review of aspects of the system and steps will be taken to implement and embed them within the organisation during 2008-09: